apache/airflow-site/CONTRIBUTE.md

   ```

-# How to release new documentation
+# Releasing new documentation

 Building documentation for the Apache Airlfow project also requires Python3.6 with pip and graphviz.
-You also need to have additional `apache/airflow` repository available.
+You also need to have an additional `apache/airflow` repository available.

 ### Prerequisite Tasks

-You should install and set up all software from "Working with the project/Prerequisite tasks" section.
+You should install and set up all software from the "Working with the project/Prerequisite tasks" section.

 The following additional application must be installed to use the project: